 Phrosne Ras plain paint wedding invitations in taupe, from $2.15 each, Minted

 We're obsessed with the attention-grabbing typography on this stylish winter wedding invitation.

 Genna Blackburn vogue wedding invitations in scarlet, from $2.15 each, Minted

 Bring instant festive flair to your invitations by decorating them with oversized holly leaves and berries.
 The muted watercolor style makes the design feel chic rather than overbearing.

 Fresh & Yummy Paperie greenery and berry faded wedding invitation, from $1.26 each, Zazzle

 Formal weddings call for formal invitations, which is exactly what this design is.
 Gatefold invitations are very traditional, but you can give them some seasonal finesse with laser-cut snowflakes.
 Complete the look with a belly band and calligraphed envelope.

-ThePrettiestPixelLLC snowflake gatefold invitation, from $3, Etsy
+ThePrettiestPixelLLC gatefold snowflake wedding invitation, price upon request, Etsy

 This quirky winter wedding invitation is a great pick if you're looking for something unique and artistic.
-We like this pretty blush color scheme, but there are several other winter-appropriate options you can choose from, including dark green and navy blue.
+We like this pretty blush wedding color scheme, but there are several other winter-appropriate options you can choose from, including dark green and navy blue.

 A unique terrazzo print adorns this folded wedding invitation that's complete with a detachable RSVP card (that means no stuffing envelopes on your part!).